bevry-archive/esnext-benchmarks/README.md

 <!-- DESCRIPTION/ -->

-Benchmarks comparing ES6 features to their ES5 and various pre-processor equivalents
+Benchmarks comparing ESNext features to their ES5 and various pre-processor equivalents

 <!-- /DESCRIPTION -->